SebiTimeWaster/Public-Teleport/README.md

 An easy-to-use Fabric Teleport Mod

 - Homes, Warps, Back, Spawn, TPA
-- Server or client-side (Multi/Singleplayer, client-side installation is NOT needed for server-side installation!)
+- Server- and/or client-side (Multi/Singleplayer, client-side installation is NOT needed for server-side installation!)
 - Minimal configuration with predefined values

 ## Commands